blankoworld/makefly/special/about.md

 * add an about page, an introduction on main page and/or a specific footer content
 * display your identica statuses in sidebar
 * backup your configuration file, theme, static files and some important files for your Makefile blog
+* publish your blog on the web
+* create your own theme

 In fact, it's a lightweight weblog engine that generates some HTML static files.